thermohub/thermofun/README.md

     cd velocypack && \
     mkdir -p build && \
     cd build && \
-    cmake .. && \
+    cmake .. -DCMAKE_CXX_FLAGS=-fPIC && \
     sudo make install
 ~~~

 ## Build ThermoFun library (release)

-For compiling ThermoFun library from its source code change folder to `~/gitTHERMOFUN/build/release` and execute:
+* For compiling ThermoFun library from its source code change folder to `~/gitTHERMOFUN/build/release` and execute:

 ~~~
-cmake ../../thermofun/ -DCMAKE_BUILD_TYPE=Debug
+cmake ../../thermofun/ -DCMAKE_BUILD_TYPE=Release
 ~~~

 This will start the building process, first the JSONIO third party library, followed by the ThermoFun library.

-For a global installation of the compiled libraries in your system, execute:
+* For a global installation of the compiled libraries in your system, execute:

 ~~~
 make install
 ~~~

 This will install ThermoFun's header files and libraries in the default installation directory of your system (e.g, /usr/local/ or /opt/local/).
 Note that this installation mode might require administrator rights, so that you would need to execute sudo make install instead.

-For a local installation, you can specify a directory path for the installed files as:
+* For a local installation, you can specify a directory path for the installed files as:

 ~~~
 cmake .. -DCMAKE_INSTALL_PREFIX=/home/username/local/
 make install